dawngraham/reddit-theonion/README.md

 - Try filtering out submissions that were removed from the subreddits.
 - Look at how repeated postings in r/TheOnion relate to real news.

+## An Invitation
+Thoughts and feedback are always appreciated.
+Please feel free to get in touch.
+Get up-to-date contact info at [dawngraham.github.io](https://dawngraham.github.io/).

 ---
 #### References
 1. Wardle, Claire (16 February 2017).
 "Fake news.
 It’s complicated." *First Draft.* Retrieved 21 December 2018, from `https://firstdraftnews.org/fake-news-complicated/`.